-Braves make another deal, get catcher Vogt from Diamondbacks
+Braves swing another deal, get catcher Vogt from Arizona

 The third-place Braves (44-46) are four games behind the NL East-leading Mets, with Philadelphia (45-45) in between.

+Vogt has spent nine years in the majors playing for Tampa Bay, Oakland, Milwaukee, San Francisco and Arizona.
+He was an AL All-Star in 2015 and 2016 with the Athletics and is a .247 career hitter with 73 homers, 282 RBIs and a .727 OPS.

-Berne, 25, was 3 for 12 (.250) with a home run in five games in the low minors with the FCL Braves this season.
+Berne, 25, was 3 for 12 (.250) with a home run and three RBIs in five games in the low minors with the FCL Braves this season.
+He has a .231 batting average and .659 OPS with five homers and 27 RBIs in 75 career minor league games.
+He was drafted by Atlanta in the 33rd round in 2018 out of UNC-Wilmington.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports